London — Nice.

 It can cancel outright.

 The leg exists only while the original trip does.
-Refunded in full — but no aircraft.
+You get a full refund, but no aircraft.

 One direction only.